BigDataAnalyticsGroup/vagrant-bde/README.md

 ## Shared Folder

 The virtual machine sets up a shared folder called `shared`.
 This folder is synchronized between the host (your local machine) and the guest (virtual machine).
 It allows to easily move files between the two systems.
 On the virtual machine, the folder is located in the home directory `/home/vagrant/shared`.
-On your local machine, the folder is located in the same directory as your `Vagrantfile`.
+On your local machine, the folder is the parent directory of the directory where your `Vagrantfile` is located.

 ## Cheat Sheet